bseth99/sandbox/index.md

 pages with a specific group so I setup basic path of navigation > projects > projectA and put my pages in corresponding directories.

+Addtionally, since I had to add custom plugins to Jekyll, it won't render correctly via the hosted GitHub Jekyll so I created a separate repo for the source and then push the generated content to my pages repo.

-* To see how I set this up in the source, [look at it in GitHub](https://github.com/bseth99/bseth99.github.com/).
+* To see how I set this up in the source, [look at it in GitHub](https://github.com/bseth99/sandbox/).
-* To learn more about how I setup this site, [look at this blog post](http://benknowscode.wordpress.com/2012/08/29/using-jekyll-to-create-a-site-on-github).
+* To learn more about how I setup this site, [look at this blog post](http://benknowscode.wordpress.com/2012/08/28/using-jekyll-to-create-a-site-on-github).

 ### Current Projects